mrcryptooo/avail-campaign-listing/README.md

 # Avail Clash of Nodes Listing

 This is the official repo for the Karnot CLI and the Avail Clash of Nodes campaign.
-If you want your app chain to be listed and ranked for the campaign, please create a PR on this repo which adds a JSON in the following format to listing.json.
+If you want your app chain to be listed and ranked r the campaign, please create a PR on this repo which adds a JSON in the following format to listing.json.

 ```json